 How Different Forms of Business are Taxed

 S Corporation: A business registered as an S corporation doesn’t pay income tax directly.
-Their shareholders pay income taxes from their dividends (profit).
+Their shareholders pay income taxes on their dividends (profit).
 That’s a way to avoid double taxation — an edge S corporations have over C corporations.

 Now that you know the main differences between these two formations, next, we’ll go into more detail on the benefits of each one.
 In the meantime, if you have questions about navigating complex business issues, don’t hesitate to reach out to our office.
 We have decades of experience working with businesses and helping them stay in compliance with state and local laws and regulations.